Research & Statistics Division (Bureau of Labor Statistics)

 - Analyzes and compiles data for publication of the ICA Annual Report and Census of Fatal Occupational Injuries Report.

-The following ICA Annual Reports can be downloaded directly by clicking on a link below.
-They include statistics related to the agency's processing of workers' compensation claims.
+The ICA Annual Report includes statistics related to the agency's processing of workers' compensation claims.

 The Census of Fatal Occupational Injuries